tailhook/ciruela/doc/protocols/websocket.rst

    signature = ["ssh-ed25519", bytes .size 64]

 Note: the ed25519 signature includes public key as a part of the signature as per standard.
-Other signatures might required different structure
+Other signatures might require different structure.

 Commands